 Environmental Threats And Territorial Disputes

 Laurel forests, like any other resource in the world, face threats from different sources.
 A good example is the Laurisilva of Madeira, which is the largest of its kind in the world.
 The forest is an almost perfect duplication of the ancient forests.
-Due to its importance, UNESCO classified it as a Natural Heritage in 1999.
+Due to its importance, UNESCO classified it as a Natural Heritage Site in 1999.
 In the past, the forest has faced challenges from animals such as goats and sheep let loose to feed and from invasive species that harm endemic species.
 Consequently, UNESCO has taken steps to ensure that these threats are mitigated so that the forest remains undisturbed.
 In Europe, laurel forests have been damaged extensively by timber harvesters, fire, human encroachment, and invasive species.